coffeecookey/Web-Dev-1/BlogiFy/README.md

 This project is licensed under the MIT License.

 ##  Acknowledgements
-- Thanks to all contributors who have helped improve this project. 💙
 - Icons and assets used in the project are sourced from [FontAwesome](https://fontawesome.com/) and [Unsplash](https://unsplash.com/). 🌍

 ---